NDA INFORMATION

 HOW WILL I RECOGNISE AN NDA

-An NDA clause will be part of a much longer agreement that you make to either settle (resolve and end) a formal complaint or a legal claim, or an agreement you sign to begin a negotiation/ mediation/ investigation about your situation.
+• An NDA clause will usually be part of a much longer agreement that you make to either settle (resolve and end) a formal complaint or a legal claim, a pre-hiring contract, or an agreement you sign to begin a negotiation/ mediation/ investigation about your situation.
+Sometimes it is in a separate schedule.

-There are many different types of NDA clauses and some have wider reach than others.
-The language is often very dense and complicated, but here are some examples of the most common clauses which will help you to recognize if you are being asked to sign an NDA.
+• The language of NDAs is often very dense and complicated, but here are some examples of the most common clauses which will help you to recognize if you are being asked to sign an NDA.

 • “The parties confirm that they agree to keep the existence and terms of this Agreement and the circumstances concerning the termination of your employment confidential….”

-Many NDAs deal with this by adding a general exception to the NDA that says “if required to do so by law”, for example if a whistleblower makes a “protected disclosure” about workplace misconduct.
+• Many NDAs add a general exception to the NDA banning speaking that says “unless required to do so by law”; for example, being called to testify in court

-• Some NDAs write in other exceptions to the gag, for example,
+• Some NDAs write in explicit exceptions to the gag, for example,

 • your spouse or your family (but not usually your work colleagues or friends)